awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 ### Configuring IAM access policies for DevOps Guru for RDS<a name="devops-guru-for-rds.configuring.access"></a>

-To view alerts from DevOps Guru in the RDS console, your IAM user or role must have either of the following policies:
+To view alerts from DevOps Guru in the RDS console, your AWS Identity and Access Management \(IAM\) user or role must have either of the following policies:
 + The AWS managed policy `AmazonDevOpsGuruConsoleFullAccess`
 + The AWS managed policy `AmazonDevOpsGuruConsoleReadOnlyAccess` and either of the following policies:
   + The AWS managed policy `AmazonRDSFullAccess`